 - The Client shall be responsible for all recoverable expenditures incurred by the PCSP in connection with the use of Field Equipment, including:

-- Replacement costs of expendable items (i.e., items that are not returnable to the PCSP and/or are one-time use only);
+- Costs of non-refundableFootnote 3 items (i.e., items that are issued as one-time use only);

 - Replacement costs for any loss or damage of Field Equipment issued to the Client due to misuse, abuse or neglect;